michiard/CLOUDS-LAB/labs/mapreduce-lab/README.md

 + Can you use the implemented reducers as *Combiner*?
 + Do you think Stripes could be used with the in-memory combiner pattern?
 + How does the number of reducer influence the behavior of the Stripes approach?
-+ Using the [Jobtracker Web Interface](#web-interfaces-monitor-job-progress), compare the shuffle phase of *Pair* and *Stripes*.
++ Using the Jobtracker Web Interface, compare the shuffle phase of *Pair* and *Stripes* design patterns.
 + Why `StringToIntMapWritable` is not Comparable (differently from `TextPair`)?

-Note: in order to launch the job, refer to [How to launch a job](#how-to-launch-a-job)

-## EXERCISE 3:: Relative term co-occurrence and Order Inversion Design Pattern
+## EXERCISE 3:: Relative term co-occurrence and the ''Order Inversion'' Design Pattern
 In this example we need to compute the co-occurrence matrix, like the one in the previous exercise, but using the relative frequencies of each pair, instead of the absolute value.
-Pratically, we need to count the number of times each pair *(w<sub>i</sub>, w<sub>j</sub>)* occurs divided by the number of total pairs with *w<sub>i</sub>* (marginal).
+Pratically, we need to count the number of times each pair *(w<sub>i</sub>, w<sub>j</sub>)* occurs divided by the number of total pairs with *w<sub>i</sub>* (the marginal).

-The student has to implement the `Map` and `Reduce` methods and the special partitioner (see `OrderInversion#PartitionerTextPair` class), which apply the partitioner only according to the first element in the Pair, sending all data regarding the same word to the same reducer.
+The student has to implement the `Map` and `Reduce` methods and the special partitioner (see `OrderInversion#PartitionerTextPair` class), which applies the partitioner only according to the first element in the Pair, sending all data regarding the same word to the same reducer.
 Note that inside the `OrderInversion` class there is a field called `ASTERISK` which should be used to output the total number of occourrences of a word.
 Refer to the laboratory slides for more information.

 ### Instructions
 There is one file for this exercise called `OrderInversion.java`.
 The `run` method of the job is already implemented, the student should complete the mapper, the reducer and the partitioner, as explained in the ```TODO```.